Roomote vs Cursor

 - Keep Cursor open for feature work, refactors, and engineer-owned background tasks.

-- Send Roomote the bugs, escalations, flaky tests, merge conflicts, repo questions, and PR follow-up that arrive from the rest of the company.
+- Send Roomote the flaky tests, merge conflicts, repo questions, migrations, and PR follow-up that should stay visible to the team.

 - Use Cursor when the engineer wants to drive.
 Use Roomote when the team wants the work handled without even needing a driver.